-We regularly talk about how email isn’t secure and isn’t a great way to transmit confidential information.
+We regularly talk about how email is not secure and is not a great way to transmit confidential information.

 But in this day and age, where security and privacy are really important topics, why ISN’T email secure already?
 Why isn’t encrypted email the standard?